ActionScript 3

 Switch type

-The switch type statement allows for simple type matching:
+The switch type statement allows for type and pattern matching:

 switch type (v) {